benomahony/uv.nvim/README.md

 ## Troubleshooting

-- **Command execution errors**: Make sure UV is installed and in your PATH.
+- **Command execution errors**: Make sure uv is installed and in your PATH.
 - **Virtual environment not activating**: Check if the `.venv` directory exists in your project root.
 - **Output not showing**: Check notification settings in your Neovim configuration.